merovex-press/stranded-series/docs/80-Treatments/0101-discovery.md

 1. **Prolog: Kariwase's Ambush** KARIWASE and his band stalk up on trappers sleeping, and capture them.
 Bewildered, the lead trapper speaks in French, until Kariwase points out the English accent.
 Kariwase observes how the French & Indian war started, then does the same to the trapper to the excitement of his men.

 1. Act 1. - **Ephraim Seeks Refuge with Jeffry** EPHRAIM BIGGS is a Son of Liberty on the lamb.
-In the rain, he arrives at his brother's (JEFFRY BIGGS) home in TOWN.
+In the rain, he arrives at his brother's (JEFFRY BIGGS) home in Shippensburg, PA.
 Once inside and warmed, he asks his brother to shelter him.
 In the conversation, they argue over why he was there, which leads into the Sons of Liberty and the real reason why Ephraim is on the run.
 He refuses his brother, and the next morning Ephraim leaves.
 Make sure to show the wife & kids; she's pregnant.

-1. **Ephraim finds refuge in Smithytown.** Ephraim arrives in a nearby town at wilderness' edge (Smithytown) and asks a local smith CHESTER O'BRIEN to take him on for support (using an assumed name).
+1. **Ephraim finds refuge in Chambersburg.** Ephraim arrives in a Chambersburg at wilderness' edge and asks a local smith CHESTER O'BRIEN to take him on for support (using an assumed name).
 The smith is grudging, but lets him do so.
 Later, Ephraim fixes a horse's hoof, foregoing compensation (overseen by Chester approvingly) He later catches Ephraim sleeping in the shop and takes pity by giving him a blanket, etc. They talk politics and Ephraim finds Chester is pro-Liberty.

 1. **Moritmer seeks Ephraim at Jeffry.** MORTIMER REECE shows up at Jeffry's office a few weeks later, looking for Ephraim.
 In the ensuing conversation, Mortimer learns Ephraim is trained as a smith, not just a preacher.
 He doubts Jeffry's honesty, but will not confront him.
 Afterwards, he argues briefly with his 2nd man DORIAN MABBOTT about how to handle Jeffry; instead agreeing to focus on the goal of capturing Ephraim.
 They agree to send scouts to all the neighboring towns to find out whether a new smith has shown up.
 This yields fruit by finding JEFFRY BOYDELL, who Mortimer is persuaded is Ephraim.

-1. **Ephraim's Smithytown escape.** Ephraim is working in the back of the smithy, when Dorian & MOOK-1 shows up asking to talk with Jeffry.
+1. **Ephraim's Chambersburg escape.** Ephraim is working in the back of the smithy, when Dorian & MOOK-1 shows up asking to talk with Jeffry.
 Ephraim is immediately suspicious, and climbs the ladder to the loft.
 When Dorian overhears him asking Chester where he lives, he grabs what few possessions he has and uses a rope to escape through the loft's door to the ground below, obfuscated from the road.
 He runs into MOOK-2 who is waiting for such a move, and the ensuing fight alerts MOOK-1 and Ephraim runs away.
 Dorian warns Chester that they will be back, and he, MOOK-1 and others pursue Ephraim.

 1. **Ephraim captured by Dorian.** Ephraim steals a horse and gallops away, under pursuit.
 The race goes until night, with Ephraim fretful that he escaped.
 He headed into the wilderness.
 He lets the horse go, hoping it will distract Dorian's team.
 Hearing their hushed voices, he realizes the hunt is not over.
 Through the night, he continues to evade Dorian's men.
 Thinking he is safe, he falls asleep, only to awake with Dorian & his nine (9) men surrounding him.